-God adds a sad history at the end of this book (but it is a history of facts which happened about the commencement of this period, for Phinehas was high priest) in order to give us an idea of the state of things within the country (for almost all the book is occupied with what passed between the people and their enemies); and therein we see that, in their affliction, it was the priesthood which was their resource and common centre; @Judges 18:26 - 28.
-It is the same in the division of the land, as also in all else (@Numbers 14: 17*;* @Joshua 14: 1), Eleazar is always placed at the head.
+God adds a sad history at the end of this book (but it is a history of facts which happened about the commencement of this period, for Phinehas was high priest) in order to give us an idea of the state of things within the country (for almost all the book is occupied with what passed between the people and their enemies); and therein we see that, in their affliction, it was the priesthood which was their resource and common centre; @Judges 18: 26-28.
+It is the same in the division of the land, as also in all else (@Numbers 14: 17; @Joshua 14: 1), Eleazar is always placed at the head.
 This had never been the case in the time of Moses.
 And I ask any attentive reader of the Bible whether such was the place of the high priest in the times of the kings.
-I am aware it may be replied: &#8220;He always bore the breastplate with the names of the tribes.&#8221; Be it so, but it is forgotten that God had already abandoned the people upon that footing; that the ark had been delivered up to the Philistines, and that the king chosen of God, inspired by God, saviour to His people through grace, had taken possession of it, and re-settled all upon a new footing, as type and representative of the Anointed of the Lord, of Christ the King of Israel, of the King who should establish the kingdom of God and govern all as such.
+I am aware it may be replied: "He always bore the breastplate with the names of the tribes."
+Be it so, but it is forgotten that God had already abandoned the people upon that footing; that the ark had been delivered up to the Philistines, and that the king chosen of God, inspired by God, saviour to His people through grace, had taken possession of it, and resettled all upon a new footing, as type and representative of the Anointed of the Lord, of Christ the King of Israel, of the King who should establish the kingdom of God and govern all as such.
 From that time all hangs upon the conduct of the king.
 When the kingly office failed, the priesthood could preserve nought.
 Now the character of Christ in Israel, at that time, will be that of King, and, consequently, it is under that same character that His type and precursor has

 {248}

 appeared.
 Although He be a priest, yet it is as Melchisedek (a priest upon His throne), and not as Aaron, entering into the holy place, that He will act in that day.
 Aaron is the type of that which He is now; and, therefore, in the Epistle to the Hebrews, in the very act of shewing that Christ is personally after the order of Melchisedek, the apostle, as soon as he speaks of His present services, uses the type of Aaron.
-On the other hand, when the temple is dedicated, the priests cannot abide there by reason of the glory, and it is Solomon&#8212;a remarkable type of a kingly priest&#8212;who acts.
+On the other hand, when the temple is dedicated, the priests cannot abide there by reason of the glory, and it is Solomon -- a remarkable type of a kingly priest who acts.
 He blesses Israel, and blesses the Lord, as Melchisedek had done when Abraham was returning from the conquest of the kings.
 David the deliverer, and Solomon established in glory, types of the Lord Jesus, the anointed King in Israel, necessarily take the prominent place, and all hangs on them.
 For instance, when Solomon sins, ten tribes are rent from his family and from the temple.
-The fate of the people hangs upon the conduct of the king as leader of the people; @2 Chronicles 7:17 - 20.
-The history of the kings, from Rehoboam to Zedekiah, shews us that it was thus; and as to the fact, it was the sin of Manasseh brought at length that entire ruin on the people and the house of God; @2 Kings 21:11 - 14.
+The fate of the people hangs upon the conduct of the king as leader of the people; @2 Chronicles 7: 17-20.
+The history of the kings, from Rehoboam to Zedekiah, shews us that it was thus; and as to the fact, it was the sin of Manasseh brought at length that entire ruin on the people and the house of God; @2 Kings 21: 11-14.